V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **A one-line summary of the MVP:**

-A fully remixable and self-hosted collaborative VR environment based on Godot Engine.
+A fully customizable and self-hosted collaborative virtual reality environment based on Godot Engine.

 **Description of the product: What will the MVP be in 8 weeks?**

-In 8 weeks, our standalone VR application will be usable from all SteamVR-compatible PC headsets and the mobile Meta Quest VR platform.
+In 8 weeks, our standalone virtual reality application will be usable from all SteamVR-compatible PC headsets and the mobile Meta Quest virtual reality platform.
 The MVP will feature a social hub with 3D spatialized voice, real-time upper body tracking, simple games, physics, and social video viewing.

 **Category:**